glondu/belenios/doc/election_test_scenario_4_specification.md

     - She clicks on the "threshold mode" link
     - In the field next to "Threshold:", she types `U`, and clicks on the "Set" button
     - She adds `T` trustees (their email address), and remembers the link she will send to each trustee
+    - (She checks that in the table, the "STATE" column is "1a" on every row)
     - She sends to each trustee an email containing their own link
     - She logs out and closes the window
 - Trustees initialization step 1/3: Trustees generate election private keys.
 Each of the `T` trustees will do the following process: